 The Defendant concedes that someone could be battered although encased in a sheet or other object through which he could be easily injured.
 The defendant in Clark v State, 783 So2d 967 (Fla.
 2001) urged the Florida Supreme Court to adopt a per se rule that,

 “the intentional striking of an automobile can never constitute the touching of the vehicle’s occupant for battery purposes unless the occupant suffers some bodily injury.”

 In fact, Clark argued that Williamson stood for that very proposition.
 The Court disagreed.
-In rejecting the argument, the Court focused on the language above, that in Williamson the officer had not be injured nor “even jostled about in the car as a result of the impact.”
+In rejecting the argument, the Court reasoned that in Williamson the officer had not be injured nor “even jostled about in the car as a result of the impact.”
 The impact in Clark was significantly more violent, the officer’s vehicle being “spun about” upon impact.
 This degree of impact, according to the Court, was sufficient to constitute battery.
 Whether an aggravated battery had occurred would remain a question for the jury.